kerryb/cucumber-matchers-demo/README.md

   end

   failure_message do |row|
-    "Expected 'Price' column in row for #{widget.code.inspect} to be #{widget.price.to_s.inspect}, but got #{row["Price"].inspect}" end end
+    "expected 'Price' column in row for #{widget.code.inspect} to be #{widget.price.to_s.inspect}, but got #{row["Price"].inspect}" end end
 ```

-    Expected 'Name' column in row for "ABC123" to be "Left-handed screwdriver", but got nil and Expected 'Price' column in row for "ABC123" to be '499', but got nil (RSpec::Expectations::ExpectationNotMetError)
+    expected 'Name' column in row for "ABC123" to be "Left-handed screwdriver", but got nil and expected 'Price' column in row for "ABC123" to be '499', but got nil (RSpec::Expectations::ExpectationNotMetError)

 Now if we write the correct name to the CSV file, but not the price, the
 message just tells about the failed expectation:

-    Expected 'Price' column in row for "ABC123" to be 499, but got nil (RSpec::Expectations::ExpectationNotMetError)
+    expected 'Price' column in row for "ABC123" to be 499, but got nil (RSpec::Expectations::ExpectationNotMetError)

 We don&rsquo;t really want to have to repeat the detail of checking the two fields in
 the step definition though.
 Fortunately this is easy to fix &ndash; just